 -------------------------

-The Canadian French Bulldog Breed Standard lists acceptable colours as: all brindle, fawn, white, brindle and white, and any colour except those which constitute disqualification.
-Colour disqualifications include: black and white, black and tan, liver, mouse or solid black (black means without any trace of brindle);
+The Canadian French Bulldog Breed Standard lists acceptable colours as: all brindle, fawn, white, brindle and white (pied), and any colour except those which constitute disqualification.
+Colour disqualifications include: black and white, black and tan, liver, ‘blue’, ‘blue and cream’, ‘lilac’, ‘merle’, mouse or solid black (black means without any trace of brindle).

 It is important for potential pet owners to understand that dogs of disqualifying colours do occur from time to time but breeders who breed to standard do not intentionally aim to produce them.
 They could be the result of recessive traits that only appear when puppies inherit a recessive gene from each of their parents, or they may be throwbacks to distant ancestors.
 No matter the means of inheritance, in deference to our standard, puppies and dogs exhibiting or carrying disqualifying traits should be spayed or neutered and placed as companion dogs with a dollar value no greater than any companion puppy.

 Please do not be taken in by advertisements suggesting that French Bulldogs in colours that do not comply with Club Standards are more valuable or desirable than those that are correct.
+Unfortunately there are people commercially breed these DQ colours without regard for health and temperament, to make huge profits at the public’s expense.
+These dogs are not more valuable, or worth pay exorbitant prices for.
+Buy from an ethical and responsible, knowledgeable breeder who is dedicated to improving the health, tempermant and conformation of the breed, and who will support you by answering any questions and offer advice about the dog you buy throughout its lifetime.

+Please Spay and Neuter your pets!

 CONTACT PAGE/FOR MORE INFORMATION

 Interested in more information about Force Majeure French Bulldogs?
-Please complete the contact form below and we will respond as soon as we are able.
+Please complete the contact form below and we will be happy to respond.

+We are located in Southwestern Ontario, 2 hours northwest of Toronto.

 FIRST NAME LAST NAME